danielsaidi/website_danielsaidi/collections/_posts/2020/2020-03-26-bind-view-geometry-data-to-bindable-properties.md

 }
 ```

-Since `Color` is greedy, it will take up as much space as it can, and therefore cause the `ZStack` to expand as well.
-We can therefore bind the `body` properties to any of these views with the same result.
+`Color` is greedy and takes up as much space as it can, which will also affect the `ZStack`.
+We can therefore use `bindGeometry` on either the color or the stack, with the same result.

 `Text`, on the other hand, is not greedy.
-The text bindings will therefore get the size of the text itself.
+The binding will therefore get the size of the text.

 ## Implementation